Cathouse: The Series

 Cathouse: The Series is an HBO television series that documents the professional lives of the workers at the Moonlite BunnyRanch, a legal brothel in Nevada.
-The 11 episodes of the first season were originally broadcast in 2005; 6 episodes of the second season aired two years later.
-The series is the direct successor of the HBO documentaries Cathouse (2002) and Cathouse 2: Back in the Saddle (2003), which also focused on the Bunny Ranch.
+The 11 episodes of the first season were originally broadcast in 2005; 6 episodes of the second season aired two years later in 2007.
+The series was the direct successor of the HBO documentaries Cathouse (2002) and Cathouse 2: Back in the Saddle (2003), which also focused on the Bunny Ranch.
 On New Year's Day 2008 at 12:05 am, HBO aired a special episode of the series titled "Cathouse the Musical."
 Also in 2008, two standalone episodes (not part of a full season) aired - "Cathouse: Come to the Party" and "Best of Cathouse."

-Unlike the specials, which showed only the negotiations between brothel workers and their clients, the series was more sexually explicit and showed sexual activity with customers.
-Regulars on the series include Moonlite owner Dennis Hof, his then girlfriend Sunset Thomas (a porn star who was also a Moonlite employee), Air Force Amy, Isabella Soprano, Brooke Taylor (who became Hof's girlfriend after Thomas departed) and Danielle.
+Unlike the specials, which show only the negotiations between brothel workers and their clients, the series is more sexually explicit and shows sexual activity with customers.
+Regulars on the series include Moonlite owner Dennis Hof, his then girlfriend Sunset Thomas (a porn star who was also a Moonlite employee), Air Force Amy, Isabella Soprano, Brooke Taylor (who became Hof's girlfriend after Thomas departed), and Danielle.